attilaviniczai/wrenchie-api/docs/project-charter.md

 ## Background

 Wrenchie Mechanics customer acquisition and retention is declining since 2008.
-This trend is due to competitors being more favourable across the company's target group.
+This trend is due to competitors being more favorable across the company's target group.
 Profitability has been severely impacted.
 Wrenchie Mechanics is yet to turn profitable since the end of 2018.